-Subject: Metalwork Focus
+Metalwork Focus

-Length of Course: 1 Semester
+1 Semester

-Pre-Requisites: N/A
+N/A

-Course Leads to: Year 10 Technologies
+Year 10 Technologies

 In this course students develop a technological knowledge and understanding concerned with the properties and characteristics of Metal.
 They learn and develop new skills whilst planning and constructing their own metalwork product.
 Some examples of the skills gained could include: oxy/acetylene welding, metal turning, gas metal arc welding and hot/cold metal manipulation.
 Students will also be exposed to new technologies through the use of CAD and use of the CNC Plasma.